netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Ralf Weber for the dnsdir, Giuseppe Fioccola for the opsdir review, Joseph Touch for the tsvart review, and Yoav Nir for the secdir review.

-   Thanks Éric Vyncke, Mike Bishop, Roman Danyliw, Orie Steele, Ketan Talaulikar, and Deb Cooley for the IESG review.
+   Thanks Éric Vyncke, Mike Bishop, Roman Danyliw, Orie Steele, Ketan Talaulikar, Deb Cooley, and Gorry Fairhurst for the IESG review.

 The author of RFC 8407:
 : Andy Bierman